 3.)
 Cherish the little things

-If you alter your perspective, you may discover that you were given this challenge because you were strong enough to overcome it and grow from it.
+Remember, clinical depression is a complex illness, but you have control over how you handle and perceive it.
+By shifting your perspective, you may find that this challenge was given to you because you are strong enough to overcome it and grow from it.

-Accept yourself and your feelings every step of the way.
-Never consider that you have a disadvantage because you also have the power to manifest what you want into your reality.
+Accept yourself and your feelings throughout this process.
+Never consider yourself at a disadvantage because you also have the power to manifest what you want into your reality.

 Depression cannot take that power away from you!